top of page

 Summa Cum Laude

-I received a Bachelor of Arts in English with an emphasis in creative writing.
+I received a Bachelors of Arts in English with an emphasis in non-fiction writing.

 B.S.